Armand Oné

 Armand Oné (born 15 March 1983) is a French former professional footballer.
-Oné represented clubs in Scotland, France, England, Finland and Wales.
+A forward, he played for clubs in Scotland, France, England, Finland and Wales.

 Career

-Oné played for Nantes, and after a one-month trial in Manchester United, he wasn't signed and then join Cambridge United, Northampton Town (loan, scoring once against Colchester United), Wrexham, Tamworth, Partick Thistle and Cowdenbeath (where he scored the winning goal to secure the league championship in a 2–1 victory over Elgin City) before joining Raith Rovers in the summer of 2006 for one year.
-In late-March 2007, Oné left Raith and moved to Finnish side TPS after a successful trial he made his debut for the Finland club at home in a 0–0 draw against IFK Mariehamn.
-He score his first goal in his second game away from home to Myllykosken Pallo in a 2–0 win, 27.05.07 One Scored 2 goals in a 5–1 win against Vaasan Palloseura at Veritas Stadion.
+Oné played for Nantes, and after a one-month trial in Manchester United, he was not signed and then join Cambridge United, Northampton Town (loan, scoring once against Colchester United), Wrexham, Tamworth, Partick Thistle and Cowdenbeath (where he scored the winning goal to secure the league championship in a 2–1 victory over Elgin City) before joining Raith Rovers in the summer of 2006 for one year.
+In late March 2007, Oné left Raith and moved to Finnish side TPS after a successful trial he made his debut for the Finnish club at home in a 0–0 draw against IFK Mariehamn.

 Oné played a trial match on 24 January 2009 for Livingston against Greenock Morton.
 He subsequently signed for the club on an 18-month contract on 27 January 2009.

 Following Livingston's demotion to the Scottish Third Division, Oné had his contract terminated by the club on 31 August 2009.
 He signed for Gateshead in a four-month deal the following day.
 Gateshead announced on 25 November 2009 that they would release Oné after their game against Crawley Town three days later.
 It was announced on Stranraer's official club website on 7 January 2010 that he had recently agreed to sign for the club; the length of the deal was not disclosed.

 Oné made his first appearance for Stranraer in a dramatic 5–4 away win at Montrose, scoring two goals to mark his debut for the club.

 Oné left Stranraer after in the summer of 2011 after failing to respond to a contract offer from the Third Division club.
 A statement released to the Scottish Football League said that Oné would not be returning to the club.

-On 16 June 2011 Oné joined Alloa Athletic on a 1-year contract.
+On 16 June 2011, Oné joined Alloa Athletic on a one-year contract.